Skip to Main Content

 In the reading list (in alphabetical order) you include the paging of the entire article, in the reference in the text you put the page(s) of the quote.
 In the case of online articles also give the URL or preferably (if present) the DOI (Digital Object Identifier).
 A DOI is a sustainable URL that starts with https://doi.org/.

-Journal articles often have more than one author.
-If there are up to ten authors you mention them all in your reading list, in the reference in the text you only give the name of the first author, followed by et al. ( "and others").
-In the case of more than ten authors you only mention the first seven in your reading list, followed by et al.
+[17th ed: If there are up to ten authors you mention them all in your reading list, in the reference in the text you only give the name of the first author, followed by et al. ( "and others").
+In the case of more than ten authors you only mention the first seven in your reading list, followed by et al.]

-Author-date style (see style guide)
+Author-date style (see quick guide)

 In the reading list ( place in alphabetical order):